sagemath/sage/src/doc/en/reference/repl/environ.rst

 .. envvar:: SAGE_RC_FILE

-  This is a shell script which is sourced after
+  This is a Bash shell script sourced before the command-line launcher imports the Sage library.
+The Bash launcher also reads it before subcommands such as ``sage --python``.
-  Sage has determined its environment variables.
-This script is executed before starting Sage or any of its subcommands (like ``sage -i <package>``).
 The default value is :file:`$DOT_SAGE/sagerc`.

 .. envvar:: SAGE_STARTUP_FILE